-- Voters are being asked to approve a Specific Plan that envisions a 99-bed assisted-living facility on a vacant, 2.91-acre lot immediately east of Interstate 5 at 959 Genevieve.
+Developers are planning to bring a new senior care facility to Solana Beach.
+Voters are being asked to approve a Specific Plan that envisions an up to 99-bed assisted living facility on a vacant, 2.91-acre lot immediately east of Interstate 5 at 959 Genevieve Street.

 What is an assisted-living facility?

-- Solana Beach Municipal Code Section 17.060.1OO(B) provides this definition: “(A facility) with or without food service(s) and kitchen facilities, for 24-hour non-medical care of persons in need of personal services, supervision, or assistance essential for sustaining the activities of daily living or for the protection of the individual."
+An assisted living facility provides 24-hour non-medical care of persons in need of personal services, supervision, or assistance essential for sustaining the activities of daily living or for the protection of the individual.

 Why does Solana Beach need an assisted-living facility?

-- The Solana Beach Senior Care Initiative follows the process set in Proposition T, a citizen initiative passed in 2000, which requires that voters approve changes to the city’s general plan, such as the Specific Plan proposed for the Genevieve site.
-The initiative process enables voters to approve the proposed land-use and its package of accompanying guidelines and development standards.
+An initiative and special election for a new senior care facility are required by a process set by Proposition T, passed in Solana Beach in 2000, which requires that voters approve changes to the city’s general plan.
+The initiative process enables voters to approve the proposed land-use for a senior care facility, and its package of accompanying guidelines and development standards.

-- If the initiative passes, plans for project would then be subject to a public approval process that includes hearings before the View Assessment Committee, City Council and California Coastal Commission.
-The project also would face the scrutiny of an environmental impact report.
+If the initiative passes, plans for project would then be subject to a public approval process that includes hearings before the Solana Beach View Assessment Committee, the Solana Beach City Council and the California Coastal Commission.
+The project also is subject to an Environmental Impact Report.